StingyJack/Mermaider/WIP.md

 or be a general static image host if there isnt one to forward the generated ones to.

 ## Working so far
+-  live editor can do a graph exactly once before mermaid api shits the bed
-- can get output from unit test
+- can get output from unit test from the command line

+# next up
+ - figure out the "get image" link

 ## Work in progress

 - flags for diag output, filter and parse
-- can edgejs work better for including node modules
+- can edgejs work better for including node modules. maybe, but browserify is fine so far
-- needs ui, live preview
-- needs directory cleanup
-- needs file handling
+- needs user file handling
   - "show my graphs"
   - "search for graphs"
   - "save work in progress"